 It predicts that deporting all of those workers would shrink the US economy by nearly 6%, or $1.6 trillion, by 2035.

 That's not to mention the enormous potential for lawsuits and reparations claims filed against the government.

-This massive deportation programme would have to be done with the support - or at least tacit consent - of the American people, many of whom will have lived or worked with, or befriended and loved undocumented immigrants for years.
+This massive deportation programme would have to be done with the support - or at least tacit consent - of the American people, many of whom will have lived and worked with, befriended and loved undocumented immigrants.

 According to a 2013 study by Pew, illegal immigrant adults had been in the country for a median of 13 years at the time the study was carried out.

 Would ordinary Americans turn a blind eye while neighbours, colleagues and friends were rounded up and taken away?
 Or would it precipitate mass civil unrest?
 In 2010, Arizona introduced a law that allowed police to check the legal status of anyone they suspected of being an illegal immigrant, and 100,000 people hit the streets to protest.

 And then there is the thorny issue of how this would all look.
 In an age when nearly everyone has a video camera in their pocket, could soldiers really round people up - young and old, entire families - and force them on to buses and trains?
 Would the soldiers have machine guns and dogs?
 Could the average American stomach those images, with all their attendant historical echoes?

 The majority of US citizens - especially Hispanics, younger Americans and Democrats - support a path to either citizenship or permanent residency for undocumented immigrants.